5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 Like `FailsIf` the test function would just carry on in case `expected≢result` returns a `0` but jump to the label `∆TidyUp` in case the test fails (=the condition is true).

 But why are we using functions for all this anyway?
-We could do without, couldn't we?
+We could do without, couldn’t we?
 Yes, so far we could, but there is just one more thing.
-Stay with us...

 ## Writing unit tests

 We have automated the way the helpers are established in `Tests`.
 Now we are ready to implement the first test case.

 Utilities are a good place to start writing tests.
 Many utility functions are simply names assigned to common expressions.
-Others encapsulate complexity, making similar transformations of different arguments.
+Other utilities encapsulate complexity, making similar transformations of different arguments.

-We'll start with `map` in `#.Utilities`.
-We know by now that in general it works although even that needs to be confirmed by a test of course.
-What we don't know yet is whether it works under all circumstances.
-We also need to make sure that it complains when it is fed with inappropriate data.
+We’ll start with `map` in `#.Utilities`.
+We know by now that in general it works although even that needs confirmation by a test of course.
+What we don’t know yet is whether it works under all circumstances.
+We also need to ensure it complains when given inappropriate arguments.

-To make writing test cases as easy as possible you can ask `Tester` for providing a test case template.
+To make writing test cases as easy as possible you can ask `Tester` to provide a test case template.

 ~~~
     ⎕←⍪#.Tester.GetTestFnsTemplate